 Poster Presenters

-Due to the high number of submissions received this year, and the limited number of papers that can be accommodated as oral presentations, the Conference Technical Committee has had to place a number of high-quality papers in the poster session.
-In an effort to showcase a greater body of technical work, the Conference Organizers are including a virtual poster category in addition to traditional in-person poster presentations.
+Due to the high number of submissions received, and the limited number of papers that can be accommodated as oral presentations, the Conference Technical Committee has had to place a number of high-quality papers in the poster session.
+In an effort to showcase a greater body of technical work, the Conference Organizers include a virtual-only poster category in addition to traditional in-person poster presentations.

 Poster Presentation Requirements